Converging to the Chase - a Tool for Finite Controllability: On the importance of family values

+If $X(i)=X'(j)$ (or $X''(j)$), which means that the variables on position $i$ in $X$ and on position $j$ in $X'$ (or $X''$) are equal, then the pair of positions $i$ in $B$ and $j$ in $B'$ (or $B''$) is added to the relation \sv (and \sv is always extended to be an equivalence).
+A position in $B'$ or $B''$ is painted if it is \sv with some previously painted position.

+The case when $B$ was derived by a projection rule $X'\Rightarrow X$ is handled analogously\footnote{Notice that $B$ while for $B$ being PP-atoms we can always identify unique pair $B'$, $B''$ in $Chase$ that led to $B$ in one derivation step, this is not always the case if $B$ is a result of a projection.
+In such case we take $B'$ to be any atom of $Chase$ which led to creation of $B$.}.

-\item A node with no marked positions is a leaf, called an unmarked leaf.
-A node which is a PP atom, and whose only marked position is its root is a leaf, called a marked leaf.
-All other nodes are inner nodes. \end{itemize}
+\item A node of $\cal D$ with no painted positions is a leaf, called an unpainted leaf.
+A node which is a PP atom, and whose only painted position is its root is a leaf of $\cal D$, called a painted leaf.
+All other nodes of $\cal D$ are inner nodes. \end{itemize}

-The idea here is that we trace the derivation of $A$ back to the PP atoms of the elements $b_i$.
+The idea here is that we trace the derivation of $A$ back to the parenthood atoms of the elements $b_i$.
 The way we formulated it was a bit complicated, but we could not simply write ''an atom is a leaf of $\cal D$ if it does not contain any of $b_1,b_2,\ldots b_s$''.
-This was due to the fact, that $b$'s can occur in the derivation not only on important positions -- the positions that lead to $i$'s in $A$, but also on unimportant positions, not connected, by the rules of $\cal T$, to any of the $i$'s in $A$.
+This was due to the fact, that $b$'s can occur in the derivation not only in meaningful positions -- the positions that lead to $i$'s in $A$, but also in non-meaningful ones, not connected, by the rules of $\cal T$, to any of the $i$'s in $A$.

-Now, once we have $\cal D$, consider another derivation ${\cal D}'$, with the underlying tree isomorphic to $\cal D$, defined as follows:
+Now, once we have $\cal D$, we construct another derivation ${\cal D}'$, with the underlying tree isomorphic to $\cal D$, defined as follows: